styled-components/babel-plugin-styled-components/README.md

 This plugin adds support for server-side rendering, for minification of styles and gives you a nicer debugging experience when using `styled-components`.

-**⚠️ This plugin is only necessary if you're server-side rendering, you can use `styled-components` perfectly fine without it! ⚠️**
+⚠️ This plugin is recommended to use with `styled-components` to get a smaller production bundle, but it's **only necessary if you're server-side rendering**.
+You can use styled-components perfectly fine without it! ⚠️

-**⚠️ This plugin only works with styled-components v2 ⚠️**
+⚠️ This plugin only works with styled-components v2 ⚠️

 ## Usage